Borealopelta

-Borealopelta (meaning "Northern shield") is a genus of nodosaurid ankylosaur from the Lower Cretaceous of Alberta, Canada.
+Borealopelta (meaning 'northern shield') is a genus of nodosaurid ankylosaur from the Lower Cretaceous of what is today Alberta, Canada.
 It contains a single species, B. markmitchelli, named in 2017 by Caleb Brown and colleagues from a well-preserved specimen known as the Suncor nodosaur.
 Discovered at an oil sands mine north of Fort McMurray, Alberta, the specimen is remarkable for being among the best-preserved dinosaur fossils of its size ever found.
 It preserved not only the armor (osteoderms) in their life positions, but also remains of their keratin sheaths, overlying skin, and stomach contents from the animal's last meal.
-Melanosomes were also found that indicate the animal had a reddish skin tone.
+Melanosomes were also found that indicate the animal had a reddish pinkish skin tone.

 Discovery and history

 The holotype specimen was uncovered on March 21, 2011, at the Millennium Mine, an oil sands mine 30 km north of Fort McMurray, Alberta, that is owned and operated by Suncor Energy.
 It was discovered by a miner, Shawn Funk, who was digging in the bank and noticed the specimen.
 The Wabiskaw Member sediments (belonging to the Clearwater Formation) were being removed to allow mining of the underlying bitumen-rich sands of the McMurray Formation when an excavator struck the fossil.
 Noting the unusual nature of the exposed fragments, the operators alerted the Royal Tyrrell Museum of Palaeontology.
 In accordance with Suncor's mining permit and Alberta fossil law, the specimen became the property of the Alberta government.

 On March 23, Royal Tyrrell Museum scientist Donald Henderson and senior technician Darren Tanke were brought to the mine to examine the specimen, which, based on photographs, they expected to be a plesiosaur or another marine reptile, as no land animals had ever been discovered in the oil sands previously.
 Upon correct identification, which was made on-site by Tanke, Henderson was astonished to learn that it was an ankylosaurian dinosaur and not a marine reptile.
 The animal had apparently been washed out to sea after death.

 After three days of mine safety training, museum staff and Suncor employees began working to recover all pieces of the fossil.
 Aside from the several pieces broken free, the bulk of the specimen was still embedded 8 m up a cliff that was 12 m high.
 The process took fourteen days in total.

 As the major piece of rock containing the fossil was being lifted out, it broke under its own weight into several pieces.
 Museum staff salvaged the specimen by wrapping and stabilizing the pieces in plaster, after which they were able to successfully transport them to the Royal Tyrell Museum.
 There, technician Mark Mitchell spent six years removing the adhering rock and preparing the fossil for study, which was sponsored by the National Geographic Society.
 The species B. markmitchelli was named for him in recognition of his skilled work.
 The specimen was put on public exhibit on May 12, 2017, as part of the Royal Tyrrell Museum's "Grounds for Discovery" exhibition, along with other specimens discovered via industrial activity.